a5ob7r/haskellorls/README.md

 Restrict max searching depth when output with tree style layout.
 Also this can restrict max depth of directory searching using --recursive/-R option.

+### --tab-separator

+Use tab charactors and some spaces to separate grid divisions when grid layout style; like dir.

 ## Incompatibilities with GNU ls

 This has some imcompatibilities with GNU ls.